stereobooster/beoe/packages/rehype-vizdom/README.md

 ## TODO

-- [ ] option to add css class from meta string
-  - this would allow to tweak client-side interactivity depending on CSS class
 - [ ] documentation about "animation" script
   - note about animation for reverse edges
 - [ ] search text in graph